Gloria Graham: Background

-Graham received a Bachelor of Fine Arts from Baylor University in Waco, Texas (1962) and attended the University of California in Berkeley (1962), as well as the University of Wisconsin in Madison.
+Graham received a Bachelor of Fine Arts from Baylor University (1962) and attended the University of California, Berkeley (1962), as well as the University of Wisconsin–Madison.
 She then studied sculpture in Paris (1965).
 She began her artistic career in 1975 with a series of ceramic artifacts and later, in the mid-80s onward, creating works on canvas and wooden panels.

 Her work is often based on science and geometric patterning, such as in a series of line drawings and paintings she did of the atomic structure of various crystals and minerals, which were inspired by the work of the physicist Max Von Laue.

 Collector Panza di Biumo has written:

 Gloria Graham's work is inspired to a spiritual research, that openly reveals itself in small-sized paintings.

 She also has done large works of a similar nature by drawing the molecular structure of things such as salt and quartz on walls.